 I am still on the phone with the Editor-in-Chief.

 The mouse begins to beat against the side of the plastic.
-Smudge gives a baleful wail at the loss of her fur lolly, a wail that sounds very much like "I was enjoying that."
+Smudge gives a baleful wail at the loss of her fur lolly, a wail that sounds very much like "I was

 I finally get off the phone with the Editor-in-Chief.
 What to do with the fucking mouse?
 I decide the drown the little bastard, because it seems like sensible plan and I might have read about doing something similar in a David Sedaris story.
 I ready a dustpan and brush, remove the pot, whisk the mouse into the dustpan then into the sink.